Table of Contents:

 DILLER: The principle, to me, is you can’t cheat that.

 Everybody tries.
-I think in that, there are no shortcuts.
+I think that there are no shortcuts.
 And I think that also, the principle that is tied to that is: Exhaustion is when creativity starts.
 If you put people in a room, you take them past their endurance level.

 That could come in the third hour, or the 24th hour, or 15th, or whatever.
 But it does come.
-That moment—which is what I think is breaking, again, it down and down and down—is the beginning of something that’s of value.
+That moment — which is what I think is breaking, again, it goes down and down and down — is the beginning of something that’s of value.

 And I think it’s very important to recognize, you can’t relax in it, because it’s frustrating.
 Time is very frustrating.
 But to at least have some equanimity about that.
 And it took us a while to find out something that seems so obvious.

-DILLER: I decide after eight years at Fox that I’ve now been running movie companies for 18 years, television companies, and if I never saw another script, I’d be a happy person.
+DILLER: I decided after eight years at Fox that I’ve now been running movie companies for 18 years, television companies, and if I never saw another script, I’d be a happy person.